Purdue-SoCET/RISCVBusiness/docs/src/prediction/prediction.md

 ### BTB
 The BTB predictor is a simple branch target cache augmented with up to 2 bits of dynamic predictor.
 The diagram below shows the BTB structure and read path; the write path functions identically, only it writes values for tags, targets, and updates the predictor according to the FSM.

+The BTB size is parameterizable from the YAML file, which specifies the size of the BTB data in bytes.
+The BTB tag is also parameterizable, but is not yet exposed in the YAML file.
+It currently defaults to 8 bits of tag used to prevent aliasing.

 ![BTB Diagram](./fig/btb.png)

 The 2b predictor follows the classic state machine for simple dynamic prediction.
 The taken/not taken input comes from the `update` port and is the true branch outcome.